Sir Robert Vaughan, 2nd Baronet: Politician

 Vaughan was elected MP for Merioneth in 1792, holding the seat continuously through 14 Parliaments until he was forced to retire in 1836.
 He also continued to work with Oxford university, he chaired a meeting for gentlemen in Wales who studied at Jesus college like he had, until at least 1819.
 He was appointed High Sheriff of Merionethshire for 1837–38.

 Family and personal life

 Vaughan was the eldest son of Sir Robert Howell Vaughan, 1st Baronet, of Hengwrt, Merionethshire who died a year after being created baronet; Robert Vaughan 2nd baronet was educated at Jesus College, Oxford (1787).
-He succeeded his father on 13 October 1792, his father was buried at St Illtyd's Church, Llanhilleth.
+He succeeded his father on 13 October 1792, his father was buried at St Illtyd's Church, Llanelltyd.
 Sir Robert inherited the 12,000 acre Nannau estate and farms, as well as Ystum Colwyn, Meillionydd; and the Hengwrt estate, whilst his brother who changed his name to Edward Salesbury inherited the Rhug estate.
 His brother Edward pursued a career in the military, rising to Colonel of the 1st Regiment of Foot Guards, before his death in battle in 1807, therefore his younger brother Griffith inherited Rhug.

 He married Anna Maria, the daughter of Sir Roger Mostyn, 5th Baronet, of Mostyn, Flintshire and Gloddaeth, Caernarvonshire on 23 September 1802.